 Other allocations, like cash, real state, and commodities, may be recommended, but stocks and bonds are typically the primary investments.
 Let’s take a look at both, and why you need them in your portfolio.

 What Is the Difference Between Stocks and Bonds?

 In theory, stocks and bonds counter each other.
 Stocks represent equity in companies and have the potential to generate capital gains.
 Bonds provide safety of principal and stable income.

 Beyond that distinction, there are a number of differences between stocks and bonds.

 Understanding those differences can help you balance your investment portfolio, using both stocks and bonds strategically to maximize returns.

 What Are Stocks?

-A company can choose to raise capital by issuing stock, rather than going into debt.
-Debt may involve getting a loan from a bank, or issuing bonds.
-Either would create an obligation for the company, that would require the payment of interest.
-It would also require the eventual repayment of the loan or bonds.
+A company can choose to raise capital by issuing stock, rather than going into debt by getting a loan from a bank or issuing bonds, which would create an obligation for the eventual repayment of the loan or bonds with interest.

 The Benefits of Owning Stocks

 Stock investors look to make money in one of two ways, and sometimes both: